AmirLeidel/spinny/README.md

 *States of the anti-twister and their corresponding spin observables as quaternions*

 # How it works
-Coded using conformal geometric algebra motor interpolation as described by Belon et al (2017).
+Coded using CGA motor interpolation as described by Belon et al (2017).

 In order to model the ribbon that is secured in $s$-direction while rotating in $r$ by $2\pi\lambda \mathrm{rad}$.
 We define three oriented control points using CGA rotors.
 For this, using two rotors $R$ and $S$, describing the rotation of the center cube and the twisting of the ribbon